Swamp Creatures: Background

 The play was written in 1955–56.
 Seymour was inspired to write it reading about two sisters who lived near Bacchus Marsh, one of whom had disappeared.
 He also read about a pet dog that disappeared in a swamp.
 Seymour later said he "was interested in all the atom bomb talk at that time, and the suggestions that radio-activity would produce curious mutations.
 I set out, from the ideas these things gave me to write a play which would give audiences an exciting theatrical experience even if they didn't get any deeper message.”
 Seymour claims this message was "that the scientific world is creating monsters to destroy itself."

 In 1956 Swamp Creatures was highly commended in a competition for the best new Australian play held by the Journalists' Club and judged by the Playwrights' Advisory Board.
 (This competition was won by The Shifting Heart with The Multi Coloured Umbrella coming second.)

 In 1957 Swamp Creatures was one of the twenty-five finalists in the play competition held by the London Observer.

 The play was first performed by the Canberra Repertory Society in 1957 in a production sponsored by the Elizabethan Theatre Trust.

 Reviewing this production Lindsey Browne of the Sydney Morning Herald wrote play "packs more horrible fancies into four scenes than in any other horror show in recent memory...
 The Work is certainly original but one could feel surer that this kind of originality was worth achieving if Mr Seymour thought a little more of developing a story and was less ready to allow one almost unvarying mood and one basic situation to spin on and on through four scenes.
 He excites curiosity; he does not grip the imagination."

 Browne later wrote a profile on Seymour where he called Swamp Creatures a "nightmare play in the mood of slimy macabre" in which "there is a distinction of vision and writing for all of his failure to give taut order, meaning and design to horribleness.
 A man needs to be obsessed with the play- writing urge to bring forth work like Alan Seymour's Swamp Creatures.
 The play is his own need, and he fulfils it.
 Obses-sion is too scarce a thing in all Australian art.
 I wish I had said so in print at the time of the premiere performance... but a daily paper critic, as I was then, is often a man in too much of a hurry to be able to record the impressions of leisure."
+Filmink argued that by this "time Seymour had moved to England, so it was kind of a useless mea culpa, whereas a strong Herald review in 1957 would have really helped the play’s commercial prospects."